CDRussell/cdrussell.github.io/about.md

 # Contacting Me ✍️
 The best way to get in touch is via Twitter [@trionkidnapper](https://twitter.com/trionkidnapper).
-I’m always happy for folks to reach out and say hi 👋.
+I’m always happy for folks to reach out and say hi.

 <br/>